I’m back with everybody’s favorite topic – worms, of course! I would put away that food you are munching on until you have finished reading this blog!

 I have set up my own small parasitology lab at our farm.
 It’s easy to do, relatively inexpensive and avoids the high cost of fecal tests, currently about $50.00 per test (quantitative analysis) at veterinary clinics in our area.
 I also determine my own egg counts for my mustang horses.
 It’s easy to learn to identify the most common parasites.
 For example, web sites such as the Maryland Small Ruminant Page, provide a number of general parasitology links with images and tutorials.

-The objective of my experiments was to determine the dosage of chemical dewormers necessary to reduce the population of intestinal parasites by at least 80% after 1-2 weeks.
+The objective of my experiments was to determine the dosage of chemical dewormers necessary to reduce the population of internal parasites by at least 90-95% after 2 weeks.
 This is referred to as the fecal egg count reduction test (FECRT) in the scientific literature.
 There are number of different types of parasites in goats but only those eggs belonging to the strongyle group were counted.
 These are the most common eggs observed in fecal analyses of goats.

-Rumatel (Morantel Tartrate): Only dewormer approved by FDA as an additive to goat feed.
+Rumatel® (Morantel Tartrate): Only dewormer approved by FDA as an additive to goat feed.
 Advantage is that there is no withdrawal period for milk.
 Recommended dosage on bag is 2 lbs.
-In fact, it takes 2 lbs daily for three successive days to achieve a FECRT > 90% after 2 weeks.
+In fact, it takes 2 lbs daily for two successive days to achieve FECRT > 95% after 2 weeks.
 Good alternative if you are already feeding processed food or milking your goats.
-I recently switched to Goat Care-2X medicated pellets.
-Same stuff but more concentrated so one treatment (4 oz per 50 lbs weight) will produce the same results for FECRT.
+I recently switched to Goat Care-2X medicated pellets (generic Rumatel® 88).
+Same stuff but more concentrated so one treatment (4 oz per 50 lbs body weight = 88 gm Morantel Tartrate per 100 lbs) will produce similar results for FECRT.

 Keep in mind that Ivermectin has been used extensively in goats since the 1980s so one might expect a greater parasite resistance to this drug.
-Moxidectin was the last of the MLs to be introduced.
+Moxidectin is a more potent drug and the last of the MLs to be introduced.
 Therefore, parasite drug resistance should develop more slowly.
-It is interesting that none of the MLs are effective in controlling Haemonchus in the Southern Hemisphere.
-Perhaps, we are next if we don’t make judicious use of dewormers, and employ effective pasture management practices that disrupt the life cycle of parasites.
+Unfortunately, Moxidectin is no longer effective in controlling parasites in many sheep and goat farms in the eastern and southern U.S. (Kaplan 2013).
+This trend will continue if we don’t make judicious use of dewormers, and employ effective pasture management practices that disrupt the life cycle of parasites.

 As a disclaimer, I need to mention that I am not a veterinarian and cannot provide medical advice for your goats.
-All the information presented here is based on work with my diary goats and what I have read in the scientific literature.
+All the information presented here is based on work with my dairy goats, the ACSRPC web site and what I have read in the scientific literature.
+Updated July 17, 2014